 If you want the stock dimensions kept exactly as is, we'll simply need the stock, with the stockbolt in it please, and the recoil pad on it.
 (We will always return your old recoil pad.)
 This also applies when you specify finite dimensional changes, such as 1/8" higher or lower, or 1/2" longer or shorter.
 If , however, you specify exactly the comb drop and length of pull as in "1 1/2" drop and 14 1/2" length of pull" we'll need the entire gun.
 We also need the entire gun when changing to a parallel comb or taking dimensions off of your old stock and converting a new stock to those dimensions.

 Will I have to return the air cylinder to you periodically to be rebuilt?

 No!
 We've been installing the Shockmaster Recoil Reduction System in shotguns since 1989.
-Very few of the air units we've installed have needed rebuilding.
+Relatively few of the air units we've installed have needed rebuilding.
 Our current model of air unit has been installed in all Shockmasters since 1990.
-Olympic Gold Medalist Kim Rhode recently had her air unit rebuilt for the first time after approximately 1.5 million rounds.
-This incidentally costs $35.00 without a piston replacement, $50.00 with a piston replacement and usually can be done in 1 to 2 days.
+Olympic Gold Medalist Kim Rhode had her air unit rebuilt for the first time after approximately 1.5 million rounds.
+This incidentally costs $45.00 without a piston replacement, $75.00 with a piston replacement and we try very hard to turn around cylinder rebuilds in one working day.
 Also, we've never had to replace a cylinder on our current model of air unit.